codygriffith/pathlight/src/lib/our-guide/how-to-optimize-images-to-improve-lighthouse-performance.md

 wordCount: 1454
 ---

+# How to optimize images to improve Lighthouse performance

+{dateString}

+## Introduction

 Web performance is an essential aspect of website development and maintenance.
 Websites that load quickly, have a smooth user experience, and perform well on different devices tend to have better engagement and retention rates.

 One critical aspect of website performance is the optimization of images.
 Images can have a significant impact on website load times and user experience.
 Therefore, optimizing images is crucial for achieving fast load times and reducing bounce rates.